L-SR1: Learned Symmetric-Rank-One Preconditioning: Experimentation

 \section{Experimentation}

-We conduct a series of experiments to evaluate the effectiveness and generalization capabilities of the proposed L-SR1 optimizer.
-Our evaluation begins with controlled analytic settings: we first isolate the impact of the learned projection mechanism on randomly generated quadratic functions (Section~\ref{sec:quadratic}), then assess generalization across dimensions using a set of benchmark functions \cite{simulationlib} (Section Section~\ref{sec:profiles}).
-Finally, we demonstrate L-SR1’s applicability to real-world problems through a 3D human mesh recovery (HMR) task (Section~\ref{sec:hmr}), showcasing performance in high-dimensional, structured domains.
-In each experiment, we compare our results against a range of baselines, which are detailed in the corresponding experimental subsections.
+We conduct a series of experiments to evaluate both the performance and generalization properties of the proposed L-SR1 optimizer.
+We begin with controlled analytic experiments on quadratic objectives (Section~\ref{sec:quadratic}), where we isolate the effect of PGSM and systematically study robustness across problem dimensions and buffer sizes.
+These experiments provide insight into the optimizer’s convergence behavior and transfer to unseen problem dimensions.
+We then evaluate L-SR1 on a suite of benchmark optimization problems \citep{simulationlib} (Section~\ref{sec:profiles}), demonstrating consistent improvements over classical and learned baselines across diverse objective landscapes.
+Finally, we apply L-SR1 to a real-world 3D human mesh recovery task (Section~\ref{sec:hmr}), highlighting its effectiveness in high-dimensional, structured optimization settings; there we compare against LGD~\citep{song2020human} and an L-SR1 variant trained without the secant penalty, which we treat as representative learned-optimization baselines in this pipeline.
+Further results and implementation details are given in Appendix~\ref{app:exps}.

-\paragraph{Implementation Details.} Our method is implemented entirely in PyTorch~\cite{pytorch}\footnote{Code will be made publicly available upon acceptance.}.
-Following standard learned optimization practices, our training setup consists of inner optimization loops and outer meta-iterations.
+\paragraph{Implementation Details.} Our method is implemented entirely in PyTorch~\citep{pytorch}\footnote{Project page and code: \url{https://gallif.github.io/lsr1/}.}.
+Following standard learned optimization practices~\citep{metz2022practical,metz2022velo,chen2022learning}, our training setup consists of inner optimization loops and outer meta-iterations.
 Using PyTorch's autograd framework, we compute gradients of the inner objective with respect to the optimization variables during each unrolled step, and gradients of the meta-loss (Eq.~(\ref{eq:loss})) with respect to the optimizer's parameters during each meta-iteration.
-We use the AdamW~\cite{loshchilov2017decoupled} optimizer for meta-training, with a fixed learning rate of $10^{-4}$, momentum parameters $\beta_1 = 0.9$, $\beta_2 = 0.999$, and weight decay coefficient $\lambda = 0.01$.
+We use the AdamW~\citep{loshchilov2017decoupled} optimizer for meta-training, with a fixed learning rate of $10^{-4}$, momentum parameters $\beta_1 = 0.9$, $\beta_2 = 0.999$, and weight decay coefficient $\lambda = 0.01$.
 Unless otherwise stated, meta-training is run for 10K iterations and takes approximately 15 hours on a single NVIDIA GeForce RTX 3090 GPU.
-Compute runtime and memory analysis is given in the supplementary material.
+For non-learned baselines, learning rates were selected by grid search on each task (details in Appendix~\ref{ap:implementations}).
+Per-iteration runtime and memory are reported in Appendix~\ref{sec:compute}.